ericc-ch/ai-studio-api/README.md

 # Wait instead of error when rate limit is hit
 pnpm run dev --rate-limit 30 --wait

+# Use a Gemini API key to enable proxy models
+pnpm run dev --gemini-api-key "YOUR_API_KEY"

 # Use a different browser executable
 pnpm run dev --browser-path /usr/bin/google-chrome